hyryel/com.unity.multiplayer.docs/docs/basics/maxnumberplayers.md

 ---
 id: max-players
-title: Limiting the maximum number of players
+title: Limiting the maximum number of Players
 created: 2023-01-24T18:08:36-06:00
 updated: 2023-01-24T18:59:55-06:00
 ---

 Netcode for Gameobjects (Netcode) provides a way to customize the [connection approval process](connection-approval.md) that can reject incoming connections based on any number of user-specific reasons.

-Boss Room provides one example of how to handle limiting the number of players through the connection approval process:
+Boss Room provides one example of how to handle limiting the number of Players through the connection approval process:

 Boss Room provides an example of such delegate